dddmaster/intellij-jira-todo-tasks/README.md

+@TODO:
+  - fix for newest phpstorm
+  - update todo comment with generated ticket id
+  - autocheck what @todo comments have a ticket id and what comments still require a ticket

 # IntelliJ Jira TODO Tasks

 An IntelliJ plugin that allows the user to create a JIRA task from given TODOs.